If you're out of work or looking at trucking as a means to earning money, save yourself some grief if you:

-Please allow me
+Please allow me to explain.

-One guy not in our class had been nicknamed "Elmer Fudd" by someone and he just couldn't maneuver the truck sufficiently well to pass his CDL test.
+One guy not in our class had been nicknamed "Elmer Fudd" by someone because he just couldn't maneuver the truck sufficiently well to pass his CDL test.

 Some people graduate from truck driver training school just fine only to wash out of becoming a truck driver within the first few weeks after being hired.

 These folks should have done more research on the requirements of the job before going into the occupation!